fiddleHeads/intro-to-arcgis-pro/README.md

 ### Layer Attributes
 The most basic method of analysis in GIS is selection and sub-setting of data by attribute values.
 Now that the Street Trees layer is visible again, we can begin to address the fact that this layer is a bit overpopulated for our purposes.
 Let us say we are interested in visualizing a specific subset of trees.
 First, we need to see if the data necessary to do this exists in our dataset.
+1. **Right-Click** on the **Street Trees** layer and select **Open Attribute Table** to open the **Attribute Table** of the layer.
+2. **Click**, **drag** and **move** around the resulting table window.
+You can dock it again using the **Docking Square**.
+3. **Scroll** to the right until you can see the **POP**, **POP_RANK** and **POP_CLASS** :exclamation: attribute fields.
+4. **Right-click** on the **POP** field header and select Sort Descending.
+5. **Scroll** down through the attribute table to examine the relationship between these three variables.

 #### Select by Attributes
+What we would like to do is select all of the trees in this dataset that of a specific type.
+This can be accomplished using either of two variables, but we will use the **NAME** :exclamation: variable because most people know trees by this name.
+1. On the **Map Tab**, go to the **Selection Tool**.
+2. Find and click on the **Select by Attributes** button.

+Pin the Geoprocessing Pane and set the following parameters:

+-	Layer Name: Cities
+- Selection type: New Selection
+- Click: Add Clause

+On the Expression:

+-	Field: Pop_Rank
+- is Less Than or Equal
+- Value: 2

+1. Click **Add**.
+2. Click on the “**Run**” button at the bottom of geoprocessing window to apply the selection to your **Street Trees** layer.
+3. Scroll through the attribute table and note the records that are selected.
+4. You can observe that the selection from the attribute table is also reflected in the map.

+Notice that the selection looks more manageable that the full dataset.
+Now you will export this selection as a new Shapefile, and bring it back into the map as a new layer.
+As you do this, you will take advantage of a sort of “universal task" in ArcGIS Pro.
+Anytime you have selected a subset of one of your data layers ArcGIS Pro will only act on that subset while it is active.
+This means that geoprocessing, attribute calculations, data exports, etc., act as if the active selection is the whole of the dataset.
+This can come in quite handy.

+1. Right-click on the **Street Trees** layer in the **Contents** and select **Data > Export Features** … (_The option is also available under the **Feature Layer** set **> Data Tab > Export** block_).
+2. In the **Copy Features** window click on the **Browse** button to save the feature class into the XXXX:exclamation:.gdb to save as Trees_XXXX:exclamation:. _Note that the default is to save the new feature into the ***same*** database as the previous feature_.
+3. Click **Run**.
+4. Right-click on the original Street_Trees layer and select **Remove**.

 ### Symbology
+Now we have two classes of STREET_TREES :exclamation: to work with, and would like to distinguish them from one another visually.
 ### Labels

 ### Adding Data